Scrapers selectively respect robots.txt directives: evidence from a large-scale empirical study

-The sitename and URI path combined form the whole URL. \item {\bf Status code}: Code site returned in response to request. \item {\bf Bytes}: Bytes collected by web visitor during site interaction (e.g. amount of downloaded content). \item {\bf Referer}: Site from which web visitor was redirected. \end{packed_itemize} Each row of the dataset corresponds to one page access by a web visitor at a given time.
+The sitename and URI path combined form the whole URL. \item {\bf Status code}: Code site returned in response to request. \item {\bf Bytes}: Amount of data, in bytes, transmitted by the web server during site interaction (e.g. amount of downloaded content). \item {\bf Referer}: Site from which web visitor was redirected (if applicable.) \end{packed_itemize} Each row of the dataset corresponds to one page access by a web visitor at a given time.

-\para{Data preprocessing.} Data from any logged-in institutional users is filtered out before it reaches our servers to protect user privacy.
-We inspect data after collection and remove several IP hashes associated with internal vulnerability scanning tools and similar entities that are not relevant to our analysis.
+\para{Data preprocessing.} Data from any institution-hosted networks or logged-in institutional users is filtered out before it reaches our servers to protect user privacy.
+We inspect data after collection and remove several IP hashes associated with vulnerability scanning tools and similar entities that are not relevant to our analysis.
 We screen out $3$ IP hashes associated with $294,362$ web accesses through this approach.
 Then, we {\em map ASNs to ARIN info} and {\em standardize bot names} to enhance the data and simplify analysis.